Discover why PagerDuty users are switching to Everbridge xMatters. Learn more

 What is DevSecOps?

-Reducing risk comes from the ability to close the gap between security, business, and IT.
-Instead of focusing on a static set of rules that we must follow, DevSecOps focuses on risk awareness and creating an action plan for integrating security early and frequently.
-This approach often has proven business results and is easier to implement for all businesses because of its flexibility.
+Reducing risk comes from closing the security, business, and IT gaps.
+Instead of focusing on a static set of rules, DevSecOps focuses on risk awareness and creating an action plan for integrating security early and frequently.
+This approach has often proven effective, and because of its flexibility, it is easier to implement for all businesses.

 It also reduces risk through an iterative approach.
-This means dealing with the high-risk elements right away, the moment we identify something that’s of extreme risk to our organizations, we face it head-on.
+This means dealing with the high-risk elements right away.
+The moment we identify something of extreme risk to our organizations, we face it head-on.

-There’s an oxymoron that with security comes secrecy, but it’s through openness and sharing that we can improve security in a DevSecOps world.
+It’s an oxymoron that security comes with secrecy, but in a DevSecOps world, we can improve security through openness and sharing.

 It’s important to know what DevSecOps is not, so let’s bust a few myths.